 Celebrate the arts, culture, and cuisine of the American Midwest on this Journey that features visits to art museums, performance venues, and local cafes and restaurants.
 Get to know two warm and friendly host clubs who will expand your knowledge of their communities and broaden your artistic and gastronomic horizons.

-Provided by the Friendship Force club of Northern Illinois and Greater Milwaukee.
+Home Hospitality provided by the Friendship Force clubs of Northern Illinois and Greater Milwaukee.

 Live With a Local